Corporate Carbon Footprint Calculation and Reporting

 • Data Analysis: The collected data is analyzed to calculate the company’s total carbon footprint.

-Advantages of Carbon Footprint Reporting
+Benefits of Carbon Footprint Reporting

 Environmental Responsibility